Alex Verdugo Player Props: Red Sox vs. Athletics

 Alex Verdugo At The Plate

-- Verdugo is hitting .284 with 26 doubles, four triples, six home runs and 31 walks.
+- Verdugo is batting .287 with 26 doubles, four triples, six home runs and 31 walks.

-- Among qualified batters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 33rd, and he is 63rd in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 18th in batting average, 32nd in on-base percentage, and 61st in slugging.

-- Looking at the 79 games he has played this year, he's hit a long ball in six of them (7.6%), and in 1.7% of his trips to the plate.
+- He has homered in 7.5% of his games this season, and 1.7% of his chances at the plate.

-- In 31.6% of his games this season, Verdugo has notched at least one RBI.
-In seven of those games (8.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Verdugo has driven in a run in 26 games this year (32.5%), including seven games with more than one RBI (8.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.